input-output-hk/partner-chains/docs/intro.md

 Some of the configuration values used by the Partner Chain toolkit components are read from the local environment.
-These generally come in two categories: operational data used by the data sources; and some of the genesis configuration fields in case of Partner Chains that read them from environment while generating their chain spec file or running a node without one.
+These generally come in two categories:
+1. operational data used by the data sources
+2. genesis configuration.
+Some Partner Chains may read them from environment when run without a chain spec file or when generating a new one.

 ##### Data source configuration